 These are opportunities for parents to meet all subject teachers throughout the year.
 The conference days are listed in the school's calendar and will be communicated in the newsletters.
 Additionally, times can be arranged for other meetings for visiting parents.
-Please contact the coordinators to arrange these meetings.
+Please contact the Head of Programs to arrange these meetings.